A finite-element Delta-Sternheimer approach for computing accurate all-electron RPA correlation energies of polyatomic molecules: Finite element method and Mesh adaptive refinement

-In the Sec.~I.B, we discuss the adaptive mesh refinement approach for FE mesh based on posteriori error.
+In Sec.~I.B, we discussed the adaptive mesh refinement approach for FE mesh based on posteriori error.
 It should be noted that the posteriori error estimator is defined with respect to a particular differential equation.
 In our work, for a given molecular configuration, we need to solve the Sternheimer equation for different occupied‐state orbitals, different spatial distributions of the perturbation, and different frequency points.
 If we perform adaptive refinement separately for each of these equations, we would obtain extremely similar meshes, resulting in a substantial waste of computational resources.

-Here, we choose instead to solve the Sternheimer equation for all occupied states in the static case ($\omega = 0$ ) under a single representative perturbation.
+Here, we choose instead to solve the Sternheimer equation for all occupied states in the static case ($\omega = 0$) under a single representative perturbation.
 We then define the total posteriori error on each element as the sum of the local error estimators for each occupied‐state orbital.
 In this way, we generate one FE mesh tailored to the molecule.
-The choice of representative perturbation is also very simple and intuitive. we choose,
+The choice of representative perturbation is also very simple and intuitive.
+We choose,

-we set $\alpha$=0.1, such a choice is physically well motivated, since the external potential naturally encodes the positions and atomic numbers of the constituent atoms.
+where $\alpha$ is set to 0.1.
+Such a choice is physically well motivated, since the external potential naturally encodes the positions and atomic numbers of the constituent atoms.
 The corresponding FE mesh generated from this perturbation exhibits a desirable feature: it is refined in the vicinity of atomic nuclei and becomes gradually coarser in regions farther away.